scheme-requests-for-implementation/srfi-123/srfi-123.md

 to their respective `*-ref` procedures.
 For pairs, refer to `list-ref`.
 For records, symbols that correspond with the record type's field names are allowed.

+A conforming implementation must be prepared for SRFI-4 vector types and bytevectors not being disjoint types, and treat SRFI-4 vectors suitably and not as regular bytevectors.

 The `ref` procedure has an associated SRFI-17 setter, although the one of `ref*` is strictly more powerful.